Skip to content

 You can spend or give away countable assets to stay under the limit.
 This won’t affect your Medi-Cal in most cases.

-If you may need long-term care, you must spend down your assets after January 1, 2026.
-This means using your money to buy things you need.
+If you may need long-term care, you must spend down your assets.
+This means using your money on things you need, like:

-• Pay off your car loan or other debts
+• Paying off your car loan or other debts.

 What if I transfer assets and need long-term care?